Georgette Seabrooke: Biography

 Seabrooke married Dr. George Wesley Powell in 1939.
 They remained married until 1959 and had three children.
 During this period she illustrated calendars and magazines, and she studied theater design at Fordham University.

 Seabrooke moved to Washington, D.C., in 1959.
 In 1970, she founded Operation Heritage Art Center, now known as Tomorrow's World Art Center.
 In 1972 she became a registered art therapist, and the following year earned her Bachelor of Fine Arts from Howard University.
-She was very active in combining art with mental health therapy, teaching at the Tomorrow's World Art Center, and at a series of events in Malcolm X Park known as "Art in the Park".
+She was very active in combining art with mental health therapy, teaching at Tomorrow's World Art Center, and at a series of events in Malcolm X Park known as "Art in the Park".
 During the 1970s and 1980s, a time when Washington had a growing homeless population, Seabrooke painted a series of portraits of homeless men and women which emphasized their plight but also imbued them with humanity.
+Speaking about her stylistic tendencies, Seabrooke said, "As a people person...
+I enjoy drawing portraits and prefer charcoal and pastels for the sculptural quality of form, line, and texture."
+In 1977, Seabrooke traveled to Lagos, Nigeria to represent the United States at the Second World Black and African Festival of Arts and Culture (FESTAC).

 Near the end of her life, Seabrooke moved to Palm Coast, Florida.
 Though she became too ill to continue making art, she remained involved in art therapy and art fundraising until her death, due to cancer, on December 27, 2011.
 Seabrooke's work appeared in 72 major exhibitions between 1933 and 2003 in the United States, Senegal, Venezuela, and Nigeria.
 Her works hang in distinguished collections around the United States.